InsightsResource - Employment & HR - POSTED: July 4 2017

 - A further period of review and further objectives may be agreed with the employee at the meeting, or these may be notified to the employee after the meeting in the outcome letter.

-Following the second meeting, if the employer decides that the employee’s performance has not improved as required, it may decide to give the employ a final written warning.
+Following the second meeting, if the employer decides that the employee’s performance has not improved as required, it may decide to give the employee a final written warning.
 A final written warning should typically set out:

 - The areas in which the employee has continued to not meet required performance standards.